kirilkirkov/Ecommerce-CodeIgniter-Bootstrap/README.md

 19. Fast Loading
 20. Site color change with easy to use gradient generator
 21. Add multilanguage cookie notificator from silktide.com for EU Cookie Law
-22. Multiple templates.. also can create your own..
+22. Multiple templates.. also can easy create your own..
 23. Bank account payments support
 24. Highcharts statistics for orders
 25. Discount codes